-Programs are compiled using the Cob utility.
-The operation of the Cob utility is controlled by the cob command for which you can specify various flags.
-The cob command is described in the chapte.
-COBOL System Interface (Cob).
+Programs are compiled using the cob command.
+The operation of the cob command is controlled by various flags.
+The cob command is described in the chapter COBOL System Interface (cob).
 The cob flags are described in the chapter Descriptions of cob Flags.
-If you are working in 64-bit mode, you should also see the chapter Working in 32-bit and 64-bit Modes.
+Compiler directives are specified on the cob command line.

 Source code is usually held in files with the extension .cbl, .CBL or .cob.

-You can specify the verbose option (using the -v flag) on the cob command line if you want to view any messages or errors issued during compiling or generating.
-If you do not specify the verbose option then the syntax-check or generate phase proceeds without displaying any messages unless an error is found.
+You can specify the verbose option (using the cob -v flag) on the cob command line if you want to view any messages or errors issued during compiling or generating.
+If you do not specify the verbose option, then compilation or generation proceeds without displaying any messages unless an error is found.

-If you specify the verbose option, each flag is acknowledged by the Compiler on a separate line and is either accepted, rejected or ignored.
-Those flags that are ignored are those that are not applicable to your environment, or to the syntax-check or generate phase.
-After all the flags have been acknowledged, the Compiler opens its files and starts the compilation process.
+If you specify the verbose option, each option is acknowledged by the Compiler on a separate line and is either accepted, rejected or ignored.
+Those options that are ignored are those that are not applicable to your environment, or to the compile or generate phase.
+After all the options have been acknowledged, the Compiler opens its files and starts the compilation process.

 The Compiler, by default, compiles COBOL source code files into .int files, and also produces .idy files containing information for the Animator, unless some other end point is specified to the cob command.

 If you compile a source file that contains multiple programs, the